 A court will look at a number of factors in determining if a contract is unconscionable.
 If there is a gross inequality of bargaining power, so the weaker party to the contract has no meaningful choice as to the terms, and the resulting contract is unreasonably favorable to the stronger party, there may be a valid claim of unconscionability.
 A court will also look at whether one party is uneducated or illiterate, whether that party had the opportunity to ask questions or consult an attorney, and whether the price of the goods or services under the contract is excessive.

 Rather than protecting the parties to a contract as other contract defenses do, the defenses of illegality and violation of public policy seek to protect the public welfare and the integrity of the courts by refusing to enforce certain types of contracts.
 Contracts to engage in illegal or immoral conduct would not be enforced by the courts.

 In order to cancel a contract for mistake, both parties must have made a mistake as to a basic assumption on which the contract was based, the mistake must have a material effect upon the agreed exchange, and must relate to facts existing at the time the contract is made.
 In addition, the party seeking to avoid the contract must not have contractually assumed the risk of mistake.

 Parties sometimes attempt to claim mistake as a defense to a contract when they have failed to read the contract and later become aware of terms they dislike.
 Failure to read the contract is not a defense.
 A person who signs a contract is presumed to know what it says, and is bound to the terms she would have known about, had she read the contract.

 If you have entered into a contractual agreement, chances are you will be bound by its terms.
 But some contracts are unenforceable, a determination best left to a trained legal professional.
-Contact a business and commercial law attorney in your area for help with this and related matters.
+Why not get started today with a free legal evaluation of your small business contract questions.